Build a Stronger Relationship With Your Teen By Doing Something Together

 • Build real confidence

-Lighting a fire, steering a canoe, navigating a trail — these aren’t pretend wins.
-They’re real skills that help youth feel capable, trusted, and proud of themselves.
+Lighting a fire, steering a canoe, navigating a trail—these are real skills.
+Success comes from effort and teamwork, helping youth feel capable, trusted, and proud of what they can do.

 Youth aren’t being talked at.
-They lead parts of activities, make decisions, and help guide the group.
-Parents support rather than direct — and kids notice the difference.
+They make decisions, guide parts of activities, and step into leadership in natural ways—while parents support rather than direct.

 For Parents